ryanbalsdon/libr/README.md

 # R Library
  This library is a collection of useful, free, single-file libraries for C. The focus of these modules is on ease-of-use, clarity and stability.
-It will be slower and consume more memory than custom or larger implementations.
+It will be slower and consume more memory than custom implementations and that's OK.
+The intention is to create a framework speeding up embedded development, where standards-compliance and ease-of-use is king.
+Later in a project, when bottle-necks are found, more fine-tuned solutions are to be used.

 ## Why Single-File?
  Single-File libraries are easier to deal with!
 They're small enough that they can be included into a project as source which brings two main benefits: they're much easier to use when debugging and we don't have to worry about low-level formats of pre-built libraries.